dprkh/responses/PUBLIC_API.md

 ### Markdown Template System

-Store your prompts in `.md` files with YAML frontmatter for configuration and variables.
+Store your prompts in `.md` files with YAML frontmatter for configuration, variables, validation, and dependency management.

-#### Basic Template Structure
+#### Enhanced Template Structure

 ```markdown
 ---